EeeBeeDee/systemshock_rehearsals/README.md

 ![chrome-validation](documentation/validate-chrome.png)
 ![firefox-mobile-validation](documentation/validate-firefox-mobile.png)

-Above is images of the site working on chrome on desktop and firefox with moble dimensions.
+Above are images of the site working on chrome on desktop and firefox with moble dimensions.

 Tested to work on all other chromium browers like opera and edge